rwilliams58/onnx/docs/Operators.md

 <dl>
 <dt><tt>input</tt> : T</dt>
-<dd>1-D input tensor</dd>
+<dd>A 1-D input tensor.</dd>
 </dl>

 #### Outputs

 <dl>
 <dt><tt>output</tt> : T</dt>
-<dd>The softsign (x/1+|x|) values of the input tensor computed element-wise</dd>
+<dd>The softsign (x/1+|x|) values of the input tensor computed element-wise.</dd>
 </dl>

 #### Type Constraints

 <dl>
 <dt><tt>T</tt> : tensor(float16), tensor(float), tensor(double)</dt>
-<dd>Constrain input and output types to float tensors.</dd>
+<dd>Constrains input and output types to float tensors.</dd>
 </dl>

 ### <a name="SpaceToDepth"></a><a name="spacetodepth">**SpaceToDepth**</a>

   SpaceToDepth rearranges blocks of spatial data into depth.
-More specifically, this op outputs a copy of the input tensor where values from the height and width dimensions are moved to the depth dimension.
+More specifically, this operator outputs a copy of the input tensor where values from the height and width dimensions are moved to the depth dimension.

 #### Attributes